DioxusLabs/dioxus/docs/src/cmd/serve.md

 # Serve

-The `dioxus serve` can start a dev server (include hot-reload tool) to run the project.
+The `dioxus serve` can start a dev server with hot-reloading

 ```
 dioxus-serve